base/commerce-payments/docs/operations/Reclaim.md

 1. **Timing Validation**: Ensures current time is after `authorizationExpiry`
 2. **Authorization Check**: Verifies that capturable funds exist for the payment
 3. **State Clearing**: Sets `capturableAmount` to zero permanently
-4. **Fund Return**: Transfers all capturable funds back to the buyer
+4. **Fund Return**: Transfers all capturable funds back to the payer
 5. **Event Emission**: Emits `PaymentReclaimed` for tracking

 ## Parameters